lavary/fleximenu/README.md

 fleximenu
 =========

-A Simple menu builder in PHP
+A basic menu builder in PHP

 **Attention** This package is a basic menu builder and has been developed for an educational purpose.
 If you're a Laravel developer and looking for a menu builder with advanced features you can check out [Laravel-menu](https://github.com/lavary/laravel-menu)